foamrider/osticket-telegram/README.md

 An plugin for [osTicket](https://osticket.com) which posts notifications to a [Telegram](https://telegram.org) channel/chat/group.

 ## Note
-This project is no longer maintained by me, but pull requests are welcome.
+This project is no longer maintained

 Install
 --------